Updated March 6, 2023

 - PL_SQL is Portable to all environments which support Oracle.

-- PL-SQL provides Integration to all Oracle data dictionary.
+- PL-SQL provides Integration to all Oracle data dictionaries.

 Q2.
-Mention few schema objects which can be created using PL/SQL?
+Mention a few schema objects which can be created using PL/SQL?

 Schema objects that can be created using PLSQL are the following: